particle-iot/docs/src/content/hardware/migration-guides/msom-b-series-migration-guide.md

 {{migration-guide leftImg="/assets/images/b-series/b-series-top.png" rightImg="/assets/images/m-series/msom-top.png"}}

-<p class="attribution">The modules are actually the same size - the graphic is incorrect and will be fixed in the future.</p>
+<p class="attribution">The modules are the same size, but the different cellular module size makes them look different.</p>

 Migrating from the B Series SoM to the M SoM is straightforward, however there are some things to keep in mind: